Welcome to Anytown

 Anytown has maintained a pretty steady population throughout the years, but today, residents have started to notice that even when their device shows a signal, they aren’t always able to connect.

 What happened?
 Well, for one, people have more capable smartphones and are using significantly more data.
-In the US, mobile data traffic grew 54% in 2017.* And Anytown is no exception.
+In the US, mobile internet traffic grew 38% each year from 2020-2023.* And Anytown is no exception.
 Residents are streaming music throughout the day, live chatting with their friends and watching and posting large videos to social media.
-Many Anytown residents also have multiple connected devices.
-They have their smartphones, tablets and smartwatches.
+Many Anytown residents also have multiple connected devices—like smartphones, tablets, smartwatches, home cameras and security devices.
 Some are even getting connected cars.
-The city of Anytown also has plans to implement new smart city technologies that will use high-tech sensors and transmitters to control traffic lights, streamline bus schedules and monitor electric, water and other utility usage.
+Anytown also has plans to implement new smart city technologies that will use high-tech sensors and transmitters to control traffic lights, streamline bus schedules and monitor electric, water and other utility usage.
 So why is this causing problems now?

 We need to talk about coverage and capacity.